nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### How is this feature implemented?

 The proposed `help` mechanism is facilitated by `HelpWindow`.
 It is supported by `HelpWindowUtil` where it will help the user open the User Guide on their desktop.
-We used the existing implementation, and we modified it that the user can view the full user guide on their candidateal desktop with the click of a button.
+We used the existing implementation, and we modified it that the user can view the full user guide on their personal desktop with the click of a button.
 For this feature, we used the [Desktop API](https://docs.oracle.com/javase/9/docs/api/java/awt/Desktop.html) from Java 9.

 #### Why is the feature implemented as such?